What Is Xiidra®, aka Lifitegrast?

-Xiidra became FDA approved in mid-July 2016 and will be hitting the pharmacies this fall, so much of what to expect is based on the FDA trials done before approval.
-Some things have yet to be determined, but sharing what is known is important for the millions of people who could benefit from this medication!
+Xiidra® (lifitegrast ophthalmic solution 5%) became FDA approved in mid-July 2016 and has been widely successful since its release.
+However, this is still considered a new medication that’s still finding its way into the pharmaceutical marketplace.
+Some things have yet to be determined, but sharing what is known is important for the millions of people who could benefit from this medication.

-Keep in mind, the FDA trials tested only a few thousand subjects, so further side effects could be found as the drops hit the market and are used more comprehensively.
+Keep in mind, the FDA trials tested only a few thousand subjects, so further side effects could be found as the drops hit the market and are used more comprehensively for dry eye patients.
 But the side effects determined by the trial are noted to be the following:

 - Between 5-25% of those using the drops felt burning in their eyes when they first put them in